kevin-m-knight-gs/legend-pure/docs/M3 Compiled Graph Instances.md

 While each component instance is owned by exactly one entity, many instances (both internal and external to the entity) may have references to it.
 For example, a property of a class may appear in expressions in many different functions.

-Component instances that are referenced externally to their containing entities must have source information; otherwise, it is optional.
+Component instances may or may not have source information.
+If a component instance is referenced externally to its containing entity, it must have source information.
+If the component instance has a well defined location in source code, it should have source information which reflects this.
+Otherwise, source information is optional.
 If a component instance does have source information, it must be subsumed by the source information of its containing entity.
 Distinct component instances may have overlapping source information, but in that case one must subsume the other.

 Examples of component instances are properties, stereotypes, enum values, function expressions, and generic types.

 ## Packages

 Some packages are entities in their own right (such as Root), but most are not.

+Entity packages exist in their own right, whether they have children or not.
+They are subject to all the requirements of entities in general.

 Non-entity packages exist only when some entity is a child (directly or indirectly) of the package.
-Like entities, non-entity packages must have a non-empty name which is unique among all the children of the package's package.
-Non-entity packages do not have source information.
+They do not have source information.
+However, they are subject to the same name requirements as entities.

 ## Primitive Values